Getting Started with Electrify America

 Direct Current (DC) chargers quickly deliver power to your vehicle’s battery to cut down on charging times and get you back on the road.
 Often used for road trips and on-the-go charging, our DC fast chargers offer the fastest charging speeds available today with Hyper-Fast charging up to 350 kW.

-Electrify America is the largest open DC fast charging network in the United States and expects to have more than 1,800 total charging stations with over 10,000 chargers in the United States and Canada by 2026.
+Electrify America is the largest open DC fast charging network in the United States.

 How does it work?

 The Electrify America charging experience was created with you in mind.
 When you arrive at one of our charging stations, you’ll select a charger.
 After you plug the charger’s connector into your vehicle’s charging port and your payment method is verified, the charger will deliver power from the power cabinet.

 Your vehicle may take a few minutes to start charging and details about your charging session will appear on the charger’s screen.

 Tip: Though there are two connectors on select Electrify America chargers, only one connector can be used at a time.